Posted on

 Some factors that can help determine whether a resignation was actually a constructive dismissal are:

-- how long the employee stayed on the job, in spite of the intolerable working environment,
+- how long you stayed on the job, in spite of the intolerable working environment,

-- if the employee notified the employer of the intolerable working conditions,
+- if you notified the employer of the intolerable working conditions,

-- whether the employer investigated and tried to remedy the employee’s grievances,
+- whether the employer investigated and tried to remedy your grievances,

-- whether the employee suffered a crime (including a violent crime) at the hands of his or her employer, and
+- whether you suffered a crime (including a violent crime) at the hands of your employer, and

-- whether the employer demanded that the employee commit a crime to keep his or her job.5
+- whether the employer demanded that you commit a crime to keep your job.5

 Many, but not all, constructive dismissals are unlawful.
-They are frequently a form of retaliation, which is a fundamental breach of a worker’s employment rights.
+They are frequently a form of retaliation, which is a fundamental breach of your employment rights.
 In other cases, they can make such unreasonable changes to the employment contract that they amount to a serious breach of contract (express or implied contract).
-If this happens, it can lead to a wrongful termination claim.
+If this happens, it can lead to a wrongful termination claim.6

 What are examples of constructive dismissal?